 Your CPD must be split between formal development such as professional courses, seminars or online events and informal development such as private study or on the job training.
 At least 50% of your CPD must be dedicated to formal development.
-For more information on the types of formal and informal CPD please go to rics.org/cpd
+For more information on the types of formal and informal CPD, please go to the CPD compliance guide web page.
 Your CPD will be calculated on a rolling period from the date you submit for assessment.
 You should check that your CPD activities are within the required 12 months, working back from the date you submit.